-The three of us are good friends who live in the Queyras.
+The four of us are good friends who live in the Queyras.
 Climbing, mountaineering, and skiing have been passions of ours since we were little kids.
 It was only natural that we became high mountain guides to enjoy and share our passion day-in and day-out.

 My name is Seb.